LED, UV & UV/LED Gel Nail Lamps - What’s The Difference?

 What sort of UV rays are emitted from Gel Nail Lamps?

-Both UV/LED Gel Nail Lamps and LED Gel Nail Lamps primarily emit Ultraviolet-A (UVA), a type of UV light that is considered safer for humans when compared to Ultraviolet-B (UVB).
+Both UV/LED Gel Nail Lamps and LED Gel Nail Lamps predominantly emit Ultraviolet-A (UVA) rays.
+UVA is considered safer for humans than Ultraviolet-B (UVB).
+These minimal UV rays make the use of modern Gel Nail Lamps safe.

 How does Gelous Gel Nail Polish cure under Gel Nail Lamps?

-Gel Nail Polish is formulated with special ingredients that react to the UV rays emitted by the Gel Nail Lamp.
-This process, known as curing, quickly transforms the liquid gel into a hard coating in just 60 seconds.
-The Base Coat and Colour Coat layers will remain slightly tacky after curing so that the next layer can adhere properly, whilst the Top Coat should be fully cured and dry once you’ve placed your nails under the lamp for 60 seconds.
+Gel Nail Polish contains special ingredients that react to the UV rays emitted by the Gel Nail Lamp.
+This process, known as curing, transforms the liquid gel into a hard coating in just 60 seconds.
+After curing, the Base Coat, Builder Gel and Colour Coat layers will remain slightly tacky after curing so that the next layer can adhere properly, while the Top Coat will be fully cured and dry.

 Is a Gel Manicure safe?

-A gel manicure is considered safe when the right products are used correctly and proper care is taken.
-While prolonged exposure to UV rays has been linked to skin damage, research has shown that the amount of UV rays emitted by UV, UV/LED or LED Lamps used for gel manicures is very minimal, making them safe to use.
+Gel manicures are safe when Gel Nail products are used correctly and with proper care.
+Although prolonged exposure to UV rays has been linked to skin damage, research has shown that the amount of UV rays emitted by UV, UV/LED or LED Lamps used for gel manicures is very minimal, making them safe for use.

 Should I be wearing sun protection when curing my Gel Nail Polish?

-The potential for sunburn or skin damage from using Gel Nail Lamps is extremely low, as the recommended usage time of up to 5 x 60 seconds falls well below the threshold for potential harm.
+The risk of sunburn or skin damage from using Gel Nail Lamps is extremely low, as the recommended usage time of up to 5 x 60 seconds is well below the threshold for potential harm.
 This has been confirmed by reputable sources such as Dr Stern, a New York City-based dermatologist and nail specialist, who states that "even if you were to have a gel manicure every week, your chances of developing skin cancer would not be increased."

-The Food and Drug Administration (FDA) also considers nail curing lamps to be low risk when used as directed.
-A 2013 study found that even for the most intense lamp evaluated, daily exposure of 30 minutes to this lamp was below the occupational exposure limits for UV radiation.
-Further, at this time, there is no evidence linking Gel Nail Lamps with causing cancer.
-You can feel at-ease with your gel manicure knowing that your Gel Nail Lamp poses very little risk to your skin when used correctly.
+The Food and Drug Administration (FDA) also views nail curing lamps as low risk when used as directed.
+A 2013 study found that even for the worst lamp evaluated, 30 minutes of daily exposure to this lamp was below the occupational exposure limits for UV radiation.
+Further, at this time, there is no evidence that Gel Nail Lamps cause cancer.
+You can feel confident in your gel manicure knowing that your Gel Nail Lamp poses very little risk to your skin when used as directed.

-While the risk of skin damage is minimal, we understand the importance of taking precautions to protect our skin.
-We recommend applying sunblock 15-30 minutes before using your Gel Nail Lamp, just as you would before going outdoors.
+Although the risk of skin damage is low, we understand the importance of protecting your skin.
+We recommend applying sunblock 15-30 minutes before using your Gel Nail Lamp, just as you would before going for a walk.

 What other safety precautions should I be taking when using a Gel Nail Lamp?